Mackenzie Phillips Claims Talking About Incest With Dad Ruined Relationships

 As Radar reports, the new Mackenzie Phillips self-help book Hopeful Healing: Essays on Managing Recovery and Surviving Addiction contains admissions nearly as shocking as her 2009 incest allegations against her famous father.

 In the memoir, Phillips discusses her battles with the addiction demon, and details some of the shocking behavior her drug abuse led her to engage in.
 Included among Mackenzie Phillips’ new admissions is her use of hard drugs while pregnant with her son.
-Specifically, in the book she admits to shooting up cocaine during her pregnancy.
+Specifically, in the book, she admits to shooting up cocaine during her pregnancy.

 “I shot up cocaine while pregnant with my son.
 The horror of my actions in sober retrospect is something that I deal with to this day.”